 Direct expenses associated with the breach can also wreak havoc on an organization.
 Legal consultation, investigation into the source of the exposed content, and proactive actions to smooth public relations are all means of damage control that are necessary as well as costly.

-The example above is a social media post exposing credit card information for individuals belonging to a global financial institution.
-Although threat actors have traditionally used paste sites and the dark web to advertise stolen account data, we are now seeing social sites being used in similar fashion.
+The example above shows a social media post exposing credit card information for individuals belonging to a global financial institution.
+Although threat actors traditionally used paste sites and the dark web to advertise stolen account data, social sites also are being used in similar fashion.

 Additional Resources: